 This building is part of the South Berwick Village District on the National Register of Historic Places.
 George C. Yeaton, Esq., built this home at the height of his career.
 His famous cases included the 1873 trial in Alfred of the Smuttynose murders at the Isles of Shoals, and his successful 1901 defense of South Berwick selectman Edwin H. Knight in a sensational trial for the murder of his housekeeper, Fannie E. Sprague.
-Later in the 20th century the house became a restaurant, and today it is the Academy Street Inn.
+Later in the 20th century the house became a restaurant and then an inn.
+Today it is a student residence owned by Berwick Academy and is called John Hancock House.

 Prominent South Berwick lawyer George C. Yeaton built this Grand Colonial style Victorian home on the site of his previous residence.
 Begun in 1899, the house was completed after four years of construction at the height of Yeaton’s career.